-Martin Heidegger is still subject to controversial discussions about his political views.
+Martin Heidegger - due to his outstanding role in 20th century philosophy, even beyond his grave the person and the philosopher are still subject to controversary discussions about his political attitudes.
 The question in the centre of the discussions is not if he was politically on the far right, but how far right he was, and also how far right his philosophy is.
-However, the details of Heidegger's political approaches in his work are largely disguised and hidden behind Heidegger's typical writing style, which has remained undefined for so long.
-There is a short essay in Heidegger's work that may shed light on the roots and details of his ethnic-identity thinking: "Memorial Address".
+The details of Heidegger's political approaches in his work are, however, pretty much cloaked and hidden behind the so typical Heideggerian typical style of writing was not decided for so long.
+Within Heidegger's work, there is a short essay that may shed light on the roots and details of his ethnic-identarian thinking: The Memorial Address.